Foxster89/docusaurus-2/docs/doc3.md

 :::tip We need your support

-We are always looking for more literature about plants as biosensors or topics which are connected with this topic.
+We are always looking for more literature about plants as biosensors or topics which are connected to this topic.
-Just send us an email and we will add it.
-Our contact data you can find [here](https://plantsasbiosensors.vercel.app/docs/doc1).
+Just send an email and we will add it.
+You can find our contact data [here](https://plantsasbiosensors.vercel.app/docs/doc1).

 Thank you!